-Ten years ago the challenges you face today would probably would not have arisen for you: you were likely in a different role and probably didn’t have the skills or experience to do what you can do today.
-In the same way, situations you found challenging then are probably routine for you now.
+Ten years ago the challenges you face today probably would not have arisen for you: you were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can now.
+In the same way, situations you found challenging in the past are probably routine for you now.
 The abilities you have today are a direct result of the challenges you faced in the past.

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.